Introduction to the theory of mixing for incompressible flows: Energy estimates for the functional mixing scale

+In two dimensions, this gives the lower bound~\eqref{e:subopt}.
+However,~\eqref{e:subopt} does not hold in higher dimension, at least not as a consequence of these energy estimates. \end{exercise}

-However, in dimension $d \geq 2$, estimate~\eqref{e:wrong} does not hold.
-Even if it did, it would only yield a linear-in-time lower bound on the functional mixing scale (as in Subsection~\ref{ss:kinPDE}), which would not be sufficient to rule out perfect mixing in finite time and nonuniqueness for the initial-value problem for~\eqref{e:PDE}.
+The lower bound~\eqref{e:subopt} (valid in two dimensions) only yields a linear-in-time lower bound on the functional mixing scale (by the same computations as in Subsection~\ref{ss:kinPDE}), which is not sufficient to rule out perfect mixing in finite time and nonuniqueness for the initial-value problem for~\eqref{e:PDE}.
 Nevertheless, we will see in Section~\ref{s:CDLproof} that, differently from the situation in Subsection~\ref{ss:kinPDE}, under the assumption~\eqref{e:velenstr} uniqueness for the initial-value problem for~\eqref{e:PDE} is guaranteed as a consequence of the DiPerna-Lions-Ambrosio~\cite{MR1022305,MR2096794} theory, and therefore perfect mixing in finite time cannot occur.
-This shows that the lower bound~\eqref{e:subopt} obtained through energy estimates cannot be optimal.
+This shows that the lower bound~\eqref{e:subopt} obtained through energy estimates should not be expected to be optimal.